mathflare/mathflare/CONTRIBUTING.md

 - Ask us first if you want to use any external library
 - Write clean and formatted code
 - Use opening and closing comment tags to organize the code(see `NAVBAR START`/`NAVBAR END` example)
-- Do not leave empty lines or a ton of comments in the code(Include all extra info on the PR message)
+- Files get minified and comments removed on both TypeScript, CSS and HTML in the production build.
+Don't be afraid to leave empty lines or comments in the code(as long as it is not the entire bee movie script)
 - Make sure everything still works by running it locally before opening a PR (to run locally just hit `npm start`)

 ## Examples